zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod03_Deploying Network Infrastructure for use in Azure Solutions.md

 #### Task 2: Delete resource groups

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to delete the resource groups you created in this lab
+1. In the Cloud Shell pane, run the following command and press **Enter** to delete the resource groups you created in this lab

     ```sh
     az group list --query "[?starts_with(name,'AADesignLab08')]".name --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'